uabrc/uabrc.github.io/docs/data_management/lts/interfaces.md

     Do not include the `<>` symbols in the credentials file when saving your keys
 <!-- markdownlint-enable MD046 -->

 One of the benefits of this credential method is that multiple sets of credentials can be kept in the same file.
-For instance, if you have both a lab/core LTS account and a personal account, you could set your personal account as the default profile and then add your lab credentials under a named profile like so:
+For instance, if you have both a lab/core LTS allocation and a personal allocation, you could set your personal allocation as the default profile and then add your lab credentials under a named profile like so:

 ``` text
 [default]